 - Take your blood pressure while you are sitting in a comfortable and relaxed position.
-Sit with your arm slightly bent and resting on a table so that your upper arm is at the same level as your heart. - Wrap the blood pressure cuff snugly around your upper arm so that the lower edge of the cuff is 1 inch above the bend of your elbow.
-Do not put on the cuff over your shirtsleeve; put it on bare skin. - Try not to move or talk while you are taking your blood pressure. - Use the same arm every time you take your blood pressure.
-Your reading may be 10 to 20 points different between your right and left arms.
+Sit with your arm slightly bent and resting on a table.
+Your upper arm should be at the same level as your heart. - Put the cuff on your bare skin.
+Do not put it on over a sleeve. - Wrap the blood pressure cuff snugly around your upper arm.
+The lower edge of the cuff should be 1 inch above the bend of your elbow. - Try not to move or talk while you are taking your blood pressure. - Use the same arm every time you take your blood pressure.
+Your reading may be 10 to 20 points different between your right and left arms. - Ask your provider if your blood pressure in one of your arms tends not to be accurate.

-Plan to rest for at least 15 minutes before taking your blood pressure.

-- Ask your heart doctor if your blood pressure in one of your arms tends to be inaccurate.
 Know which arm is accurate, and use that arm to check your blood pressure. - Try to take your blood pressure at the same time every day.
 Blood pressure readings are usually highest in the morning after you wake up and move around.
 They decrease throughout the day and are lowest in the evening. - When you take your blood pressure, you may feel discomfort when the cuff inflates and squeezes your arm.